hirak99/yabsnap/README.md

 `yabsnap delete /.snapshots/@home-20221006143047`
 \
 Or,
-`yabsnap delete 20221006143047  # Deletes all backups with this timestamp.`
+`yabsnap delete 20221006143047  # Deletes all snapshots with this timestamp.`

 ### `yabsnap rollback-gen PATH|TIMESTAMP`
 Generates a script for rolling back.